-Yesterday I knew I wanted to make him a Strawberry Rhubarb pie.
-That’s his very favorite, and since this is the time of year for rhubarb, it was an easy choice to make.
-But with the “Man Breakfast” of bacon, eggs, toast and hash browns, and the huge pan of lasagna I’d made for dinner, I knew there was no way he’d be able to eat an entire pie, too.
+These Strawberry-Rhubarb Mini Pies are a real treat sure to delight and impress!
+The recipe came about because Strawberry-Rhubarb pie is one of my husband’s favorites and I wanted to surprise him for Father’s Day.
+Since summer is the time of year for rhubarb, it was an easy choice to make.
+But with the “Man Breakfast” of bacon, eggs, toast and hash browns — and the huge pan of lasagna I’d made for dinner — I knew there was no way he’d be able to eat an entire pie, too.
 (And I sure don’t need to eat any!)

 So making mini-pies struck me as a perfect solution.
 He’d be able to eat as many as he wanted on Father’s Day, and I could freeze the rest to pull out on other special occasions.
 Win-win!
 The fact that I had never, ever made a mini-pie before didn’t faze me a bit.

-That’s when I came up with the idea to put strips of parchment in each muffin well.
-Once the pies were ready, I figured, I could easily lift them out of the muffin pan using those strips.
-So, after rolling out my pie crust, I cut out 5″ circles with an extra-large cookie cutter and pressed them into the greased muffin wells right on top of the parchment paper strips.
+That’s when I came up with the idea to put strips of parchment paper in each muffin well.
+Using the strips I figured I could easily lift them out of the muffin pan using those strips.
+So, after rolling out my pie crust, I cut out 5″ circles with an extra-large cookie cutter and gently pressed them into the greased muffin wells right on top of the parchment paper strips.

 Now, I know what you’re thinking: why not just use cupcake liners, Katie?
-I thought about that, but didn’t feel they’d be deep enough to hold enough filling.
-And what’s the point of a fruit pie without sweet, juicy fruit filling, I ask you?
+I thought about that, but didn’t feel they’d be deep enough and what’s the point of a fruit pie unless it’s crammed full of sweet, juicy fruit filling?

 Neither of us could wait long enough for them to cool when they came out of the oven.
 That made me doubly glad for those parchment paper strips which made it so easy to lift them out and gave us a little protection for our finger tips as we took bites out of them like cupcakes.
 Now, if it’s been a while since you’ve felt fruit in a hot sugar syrup dribble down your chin, let me just say: DON’T BE IMPATIENT LIKE WE WERE!
 It’ll be days before my chin heals.
 Days!